Theta Burst Stimulation for Depression

 The trial does not specify if you need to stop taking your current medications, but you must not have increased or started any new antidepressant or antipsychotic medications in the 4 weeks before screening.
 Also, you cannot take more than 2 mg of lorazepam daily or any dose of an anticonvulsant.

-What data supports the effectiveness of the treatment Theta Burst Stimulation for depression?
+What prior data suggests that this Theta Burst Stimulation protocol is safe for treating depression?

 This trial is for older adults with late-life depression.
 Participants should be experiencing depressive symptoms but the specific inclusion and exclusion criteria are not provided in the details given.